Image uploaded by Sugar Maples Center for Creative Arts

 Some throwing experience needed

 “I love making functional pottery for daily use, every aspect of the process is an opportunity to dig deep.
 I believe pots can be a powerful conduit for human connection, convey a sense of comfort, curiosity, and play.
 My choice of clay and glaze are hyper-intentional.
 The arrangement of slip/glaze, idiosyncratic marks, leaf motifs, horizon lines, circles, and grids represent my interest in seeing the world through a filtered lens, allowing my taste and experiences to bleed into my work.
 This approach helps to shift perceptions about what pottery can be; a profoundly soulful way to build relationships through a simple pot”.
+The workshop will include demonstrations, discussions, and a Cone 10 reduction firing.

 Doug Peltzman was born in New York City and raised on Long Island.
 Having a voracious appetite for risk, being a skateboarder and artist, Peltzman has been making pots since 2003 and painting and drawing his entire life.
 After graduating with his MFA from Penn State, he established a pottery studio in Shokan, NY.
 He has taught workshops throughout the country, was a founding member of Objective Clay (2012-2021), and is one of the principal creators of the successful Hudson Valley Pottery Tour.
 Doug is a dedicated husband, full-time studio potter, and father of three superbly talented and cheerful children.